chrisgrieser/nvim-justice/README.md

     echo "Done."
 ```

-Note this version of a progress bar works in the terminal, but will not work in
+Note the following version of a progress bar works in the terminal, but will not
-`nvim-justice`, since the plugin prints every unit of data individually.
+work in `nvim-justice`, since the plugin prints every unit of data individually.

 ```just
 # streaming